CONSTRUCTION CONTRACTS BIDDING AND AWARDS

 For the purposes of this policy, the following definitions apply:

-Construction - Building a new facility or improving, enlarging, altering, painting, decorating, excavating, demolishing or performing major repairs on an existing facility.
+Construction B Building a new facility or improving, enlarging, altering, painting, decorating, excavating, demolishing or performing major repairs on an existing facility.

-Facility - A building, structure, stadium, field or parking lot, or part thereof, such as a roof or heating or air conditioning system.
+Facility B A building, structure, stadium, field or parking lot, or part thereof, such as a roof or heating or air conditioning system.

-Major Repair - Replacement or repair of existing facilities when the size, type or extent of the facility is changed or increased.
+Major Repair B Replacement or repair of existing facilities when the size, type or extent of the facility is changed or increased.

-Personal Representative - Unless otherwise specified in a construction contract, the district's personal representative is the superintendent or designee.
+Personal Representative B Unless otherwise specified in a construction contract, the district's personal representative is the superintendent or designee.

 Construction projects will be planned to cause the least disruption to the district's education program and to ensure the safest possible environment for students, staff and the public.
 District staff will rely on the district's long-term facilities plan when making decisions regarding construction and major repair of district facilities.
 The district is committed to providing accessible facilities.
 All projects will comply with laws regarding accommodations for individuals with disabilities, and the district will consider recommended accommodations as well.

-Before bidding a project, the district will determine whether engineering, architectural or land surveying services are required and will select those services in accordance with law and Board policy.
-The superintendent or designee is authorized to contact legal counsel for assistance in drafting or reviewing proposed contract language.
+Before bidding a project, the district will determine whether engineering, architectural or land surveying services are required and whether the district will use a construction manager, a construction manager at risk, a general contractor or a design-build contractor.
+These professional services will be selected in accordance with law and Board policy.
+The superintendent or designee is authorized to contact legal counsel for assistance in complying with the applicable laws and drafting or reviewing proposed contract language.

-All construction projects that may exceed an expenditure of $15,000 shall be advertised in a newspaper of general circulation, in accordance with law, and may also be advertised in business, trade or minority newspapers or other modes of communication such as the district's website or other websites.
+All construction projects that may exceed an expenditure of $15,000 shall be advertised in a newspaper of general circulation once a week for two consecutive weeks, in accordance with law, and should also be advertised in places likely to get responses from contractors.
+Those places should include business, trade or minority newspapers or other modes of communication, such as the district's website or other websites.
 Projects will not be split or artificially divided for the purpose of avoiding these competitive bidding requirements.

 Prior to advertising for bids, the superintendent or designee and the architect or construction manager, if applicable, will draft detailed bid specifications for the construction project.
 Bid specifications will include all legal mandates including, but not limited to, requiring: